England Football Online

 According to the 1901 census, Albert is still the youngest member of the family, and the five of them are now living at 21 Luton Street in Great Lever.
 His father is a cotton spinner operative.

-Marriage to Mary Ellen Harwood on 29 May 1906 at Holy Trinity Chuch, Bolton [registered in Bolton, June 1906].
+Marriage to Mary Ellen Harwood on Tuesday, 29 May 1906 at Holy Trinity Chuch, Bolton, Lancashire.
 Living at 1 Cunliffe Terrace.

 According to the 1911 census, Albert is a professional footballer married to Mary Ellen, they have one daughter, Millicent Martha.
 They live at 29 Lavender Gardensin Jesmond, Newcastle upon Tyne.
 Another child had tragically died.